Humble Beginnings in New Orleans

-Due to this business model, in the 1970‘s Langenstein’s began offering prepared gourmet food using good old-fashioned family recipes.
-In addition to the prepared meals, if a customer wanted a gourmet item that was not available in New Orleans, Langenstein’s would do its best to stock them.
+Since its inception, Langenstein’s has always been open to customer feedback and suggestions.
+Due to this business model, in the 1970‘s Langenstein’s began offering prepared gourmet food using time-tested family recipes.
+In addition to the prepared meals, if a customer wanted a gourmet item that was not available in New Orleans, Langenstein’s would do its best to stock every request.

 In 1994 with the success of the Uptown store, Langenstein’s opened a second location in Metairie, a suburb of New Orleans.